mesosphere/dcos-commons/docs/pages/operations-guide.md

 ### Binary Secrets

-When you need to store binary files into DC/OS secrets store, for example a Kerberos keytab file, your file needs to be Base64-encoded as specified in RFC 4648.
+You can store binary files, like a Kerberos keytab, in the DC/OS secrets store.
+Your file must be Base64-encoded as specified in RFC 4648.

 You can use standard `base64` command line utility.
-Take a look at the following example that is using BSD `base64` command.
+The following example uses the BSD `base64` command.
 ```
 $  base64 -i krb5.keytab -o kerb5.keytab.base64-encoded
 ```

-`base64` command line utility in Linux inserts line-feeds in the encoded data by default.
-Disable line-wrapping via  `-w 0` argument.
+The `base64` command line utility in Linux inserts line-feeds in the encoded data by default.
+Disable line-wrapping with the `-w 0` argument.
 Here is a sample base64 command in Linux.
 ```
 $  base64 -w 0 -i krb5.keytab > kerb5.keytab.base64-encoded
 ```

-Give the secret basename prefixed with `__dcos_base64__`.
+Prefix the secret name with `__dcos_base64__`.
 For example  `some/path/__dcos_base64__mysecret` and `__dcos_base64__mysecret` will be base64-decoded automatically.

 ```
 $  dcos security secrets  create -f kerb5.keytab.base64-encoded  some/path/__dcos_base64__mysecret
 ```

 When you reference the `__dcos_base64__mysecret` secret in your service, the content of the secret will be first base64-decoded, and then copied and made available to your service.
-Refer to [Developer Guide](developer-guide.md) for more information on how to reference DC/OS secrets as a file in SDK-based services.
+Refer to the [Developer Guide](developer-guide.md) for more information on how to reference DC/OS secrets as a file in SDK-based services.
 Refer to a binary secret only as a file such that it will be autoatically decoded and made available as a temporary in-memory file mounted within your container (file-based secrets).